 WATER FOR EYES: I wear contacts, and in highly controlled environments, such as heated interiors or stuffy places like airplanes, hotels and highrise, the air tends to be so dry it actually hinders vision as eyes and contacts lose moisture to the parched air.
 A humidifier helps tremendously with this, but in absence of a humidifier, lubricant eye drops work, and for that.
 I prefer the Systane brand, available from any pharmacy and grocer.

-If you enjoyed this, you may also enjoy this article on herbal remedies from your kitchen cabinet.
+If you enjoyed this, you may also enjoy this article on herbal remedies from your kitchen cabinet and this podcast on silver for cold and flu prevention!

 Please let us know your favorite cold and flu care remedies.
 You can share them below here in ‘comments’, and on our Facebook page.